fredokun/TikZ-Editor/README.md

 License
 -------

-Copyright © 2012 Mickaël Menu
+Copyright © 2012 Mickaël Menu, Frédéric Peschanski

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.